d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](fish-base-for-star.png?align=right)

 When we focus on recipes with four blobs, the plaits are reduced to two triangles with a shared side.
-The image on the right shows variations of these shapes.
-These shapes occur in many patterns.
+The image on the right shows variations of these figures.
+These figures occur in many patterns.
-Wherever we discover these shapes, we can use three pair joins in these patterns, or snowflakes when using the thread diagram as pair diagram.
+Wherever we discover these figures, we can use three pair joins in these patterns, or snowflakes when using the thread diagram as pair diagram.
 Just some examples:

 [![tesselace topo 502](tl-502.png)](/GroundForge/stitches.html?tile=5-L-K-E-,-L-L-O-O,K-H-5-L-,-5-K-E-E&patchHeight=12&patchWidth=24&shiftColsSW=-4&shiftRowsSW=4&shiftColsSE=4&shiftRowsSE=4) &nbsp;